Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - See Hosts.
      -

+   * - Software
+     - Source code or compiled software, or a virtual notebook environment used for programming.

+       A COUNTER Data_Type.
+     -

+   * - Sound
+     - A form of multimedia, typically describing content that is audio-only (e.g. a radio programme).

+       A COUNTER Data_Type.
+     -

    * - Spider
      - See Internet robot, crawler, spider.
      -

+   * - Standard
+     - A document outlining processes agreed and established by authority or by general consent (e.g. materials from NISO).

+       A COUNTER Data_Type.
+     - The COUNTER Code of Practice

    * - Standard View of a COUNTER Report
      - A predefined version of a COUNTER report, designed to meet the most common needs.